laegsgaardTroels/the-unsupervised-learning-trick/README.md

----
-title: The Unsupervised Learning Trick
+# The Unsupervised Learning Trick
----

 **Purpose:** Show the unsupervised learning trick on the mnist data using a Random Forest.<!--more-->

 The unsupervised learning trick is done by creating a new class in a classification problem using simulated data.